How to Add Subtitles to iMovie (Mac, iPhone, Online)

 Step 1

-Upload your iMovie videos and other video assets to FlexClip
+Upload your iMovie videos to FlexClip

-Upload your iMovie videos and other video assets to FlexClip.
+Upload your iMovie videos to FlexClip.

 Step 2

-Add the video to the timeline
+Add your iMovie video to the intuitive timeline

-Add the video to the timeline.
+Add your iMovie video to the intuitive timeline.

 Step 3

-Automatically add subtitles to your video
+Automatically add subtitles to iMovie videos in one click

-Automatically add subtitles to your video.
+Automatically add subtitles to iMovie videos in one click.

 Step 4